wordmage/dnd-miscellany/SOURCES/Otterfolk/Otterfolk.md

 ---
 You are bound by an oath, a duty, or a job and you are constantly reminded of it by your unconscious mind:

-- Increase your Wisdom score by 1, to a maximum of 20.
+- Increase your Wisdom or Charisma score by 1, to a maximum of 20.
 - When you have an expendable dice (such as Sorcerer's sorcery points or Monk's ki points), you can regain its expended uses without taking a short or long rest.
-By using this ability, you regain a number of expended dice equal to half of your proficiency bonus (minimum of 1).
+By using this ability, you regain a number of expended dice equal to your proficiency bonus.
 You can only regain one type of expendable dice with this ability.
-Once you use this ability, you can't use it again until the next dawn.
+Once you use this ability, you can't use it again until you finish a long rest.

 ### Feywild Mercantile
 *Prerequisite: Otterfolk*